Tobbiss/uw-ethics/README.md

 -   The `FORM_VALUES` doc should be a copy of [https://docs.google.com/document/d/1y4Gjx9cKh3-iXG3HsPghtEVKo4BujKWM166d1CoLIlw/edit](https://docs.google.com/document/d/1y4Gjx9cKh3-iXG3HsPghtEVKo4BujKWM166d1CoLIlw/edit)
 -   The `METHOD` doc should be a copy of the corresponding method doc for your experiment type.
+-   (MAC ONLY) If you have any other PDF files to add to the end of the generated PDF, change the `ADDITIONAL_FILES` variable to the path to the file or directory.
 -   For instructions on how to modify the `FORM_VALUES`, refer to the `gdoc2pdf` README: https://github.com/gzinck/gdoc2pdf#adding-in-variables